Skip to main content

 Report UFO or UAP Encounter

-Have you looked ever up at the sky whether at night, morning, afternoon or anytime, in Johannesburg, Cape Town, or another corner of Africa and spotted something unusual—a mysterious light, an odd shape, or an event that left you wondering?
+Have you ever looked up at the sky, whether at night, morning, afternoon or anytime, in Johannesburg, Cape Town, or another corner of Africa and spotted something unusual, a mysterious light, an odd shape, or an event that left you wondering?
 You're not alone.

-Whether you're in Jozi (JHB), Pretoria (PET), Lagos, or anywhere else on the globe, this is an invitation to turn your curiosity into action.
+Whether you're in Jozi (JHB), Pretoria (PET), Lagos, Nigeria, or anywhere else on the globe, this is an invitation to turn your curiosity into action.
 Let's explore how easy and important it is to report what you've seen.

 Why You Must Report UFO Encounters?